Digital privacy: Development and controversy

 Digital privacy is a trending social concern.
 For example, over the past decade, the usage of the phrase digital privacy has increased by more than fivefold in published books.
 A TED talk by Eric Berlow and Sean Gourley following the 2013 mass surveillance disclosures cast a shadow over the privacy of cloud storage and social media.
 While digital privacy is concerned with the privacy of digital information in general, in many contexts it specifically refers to information concerning personal identity shared over public networks.

 As the secrecy of the American Foreign Intelligence Surveillance Act becomes widely disclosed, digital privacy is increasingly recognized as an issue in the context of mass surveillance.
 Prior to the Edward Snowden disclosures concerning the extent of the NSA PRISM program were revealed in 2013, the public debate on digital privacy mainly centered on privacy concerns with social-networking services, as viewed from within these services.
 Even after 2013, scandals related to social-media privacy issues have continued to attract public attention.
 The most notable of these is the coverage of the Facebook–Cambridge Analytica data scandal in 2018, which led to a 66% decrease in public trust of Facebook.

 The use of cryptographic software to evade prosecution and harassment while sending and receiving information over computer networks is associated with crypto-anarchism, a movement intending to protect individuals from mass surveillance by the government.

 Digital privacy breaches, including mass identity theft, are on the rise.
 In 2024, an error by background check company MC2 Data exposed 106 million records containing personal information about U.S. citizens.

-Future Research

-In the future, research on digital privacy should explore the intersection of cybersecurity and personal data protection.
-Specifically, it is crucial to investigate the evolving risks of cyber threats like malware, ransomware, and phishing, which threaten privacy.
-Moreover, a multi-disciplinary approach that combines legal, technological, and social perspectives would provide a comprehensive understanding of how personal data is shared, managed, and protected.
-This could expand the focus beyond individual protection to include the collective implications of digital privacy, particularly as new technologies like AI and IoT complicate privacy boundaries.